Sylvester254/ImageSearch/picSearch/API_DOCUMENTATION.md

     last_seen: The location where the child was last seen.
     guardian_name: The name of the child's guardian.
     guardian_contact: The contact information of the child's guardian.
+    similarity_distance: The percentage of similarity between the uploaded image and the missing child's image.

+**Error Responses**

+- Status Code: `400 BAD REQUEST`
+- Body: An object with the following field:
+- detail: Error message indicating the cause of the error, e.g., "No face detected.
+Please upload an image with a face."

+- Status Code: `500 INTERNAL SERVER ERROR`
+- Body: An object with the following field:
+- detail: Error message providing details of the encountered server error.

 *Example*